 Santander has long been a favourite with the Madrid-set in search of sandy beaches and great gastronomy.
 Increased air and sea connections mean the city is garnering international attention and it’s easy to see why.
-Wondering what to do when you get here?
+Wondering what not to miss when you get here?
+Here’s our pick of things to do in Santander…

 1. See Centro Botin